Trauma Informed Care Training

 15% reported four or more ACE’s

-Evidence found that compared to people with no ACE’s, those with four ACE’s or more are statistically:
+Evidence found that compared to people with no ACE’s, those with four ACE’s or more have statistically:

 3 times increased risk of heart disease, respiratory disease and type 2 diabetes